 The uptake of water-soluble nutrients by plant roots is hampered by soil moisture.

-The temperature of the soil has an impact on nutrient solubility and microbial activity in the release of plant-digestible Nitrogen.
+The soil’s temperature impacts nutrient solubility and microbial activity in releasing plant-digestible Nitrogen.

 As a result, the cooler the soil, the lower the nourishment available to crops.

 - Feed your plant with high-nitrogen nutrient formula.

 - Add a regular dose of the amino-acid supplement to the monthly fertilizer you feed.